turboMaCk/glue/README.md

 This package helps you reduce boilerplate when composing TEA-based (The Elm Architecture) applications using `Cmd.map`, `Sub.map` and `Html.map`.
 `Glue` is just a thin abstraction over these functions so it's easy to plug it in and out.
-It's fair to say that `Glue` is an alternative to [elm-parts](http://package.elm-lang.org/packages/debois/elm-parts/latest), but uses a different approach (no better or worse) for composing isolated pieces/modules together.

 **This package is highly experimental and might change a lot over time.**